Are you ready? Bring a hat, water and sunscreen! Let’s go.

 - Isla Verde Beach was recently voted as “Best Urban Beach” and is also a local favorite.

-- The best surfing beaches are located in the northwest of Puerto Rico, but if you want to find something in San Juan, La Ocho, La Punta are best to catch a wave.
+- The best surfing beaches are located in the northwest of Puerto Rico, but if you want to find something in San Juan, La Ocho, and La Punta are best to catch a wave.
 For daily weather conditions and daily surfing and waves conditions, check out this Surfline website(https://www.surfline.com/).

 10. Learn Mixology or Rum Tasting at Bacardi :